Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Results

-All eight model$\times$dataset conditions at $T{=}1.0$ passed the NLP monotonicity check: accuracy increased strictly across NLP quartiles (e.g., Gemma-2-Instruct on TriviaQA: $Q_1{=}0.314$, $Q_2{=}0.539$, $Q_3{=}0.690$, $Q_4{=}0.859$; full results in Appendix~\ref{app:monotonicity}).
-All 16 domain$\times$model cells exceeded the minimum trial threshold of 50 per accuracy category.
-Type-1 $d'$ for the three pre-registered models was consistent with \citet{cacioli2026llms}: Llama-3-Instruct $d'{=}1.386$ ($d_a{=}1.39$), Llama-3-Base $d'{=}1.407$ ($d_a{=}1.45$).
-Mistral diverged ($d'{=}1.597$ vs.\ $d_a{=}1.97$), as expected from the EVSDT/UVSDT difference---Mistral has the most extreme unequal variance ($s{=}0.57$).
+All eight model$\times$dataset conditions at $T{=}1.0$ passed the NLP monotonicity check: accuracy increased strictly across NLP quartiles (Appendix~\ref{app:monotonicity}).
+All z-ROC fits were highly linear ($R^2 \geq 0.98$), supporting the Gaussian SDT model for the confidence signal.